 Private beta — Celoce Cloud: distributed builds with remote caching

-The build platform for native code.
-Compile, package, and ship C and C++ to WebAssembly, iOS, Android, and JavaScript from a single workflow.
+Compile, package, and ship C++ to WebAssembly, iOS, Android, and JavaScript from a single workflow — what used to take specialist engineers weeks now takes minutes.

 Outputs: .wasm .js .a .so .xcframework